livecycle/preevy/README.md

 ## CI Integration

-Preevy is also designed to work seamlessly with your CI, allowing you to easily import a shared preview profile shared in AWS S3 and Google Cloud Storage (GCS).
+Preevy is designed to work seamlessly with your CI, allowing you to easily import a shared preview profile shared in AWS S3 and Google Cloud Storage (GCS).

 Profiles are created using `preevy init`.
 Choose a S3/GCS URL for storing the profile - Preevy will create a bucket if one doesn't exist.